andersn0003/merb-plugins/SoftwareUpdate.txt

-Pin jax and jaxlib to fix tensorflowjs exports (#6988)
+Add https://youtu.be/96NkhsV-W1U to docs and heatmaps fix (#7944)